The Smiler: Development

-Marketing for The Smiler started around the same time as construction when, on 11 April 2012, a minisite was launched allowing visitors to register for updates on the ride's progress.
-A competition to be the first to ride the rollercoaster, at this time codenamed "SW7", started in July.
-To enter guests were invited to scan a QR Code with their smartphone, which subsequently redirected to Alton Towers Official The Smiler Minisite where guests entered their details.
+Promotion for The Smiler started around the same time as construction began when, on 11 April 2012, a minisite was launched allowing visitors to register for updates on the ride's progress.
+A competition to be the first to ride the rollercoaster started in July.
+A countdown timer on the ride mini-site revealed an initial scheduled opening date of 16 March 2013.